Eliot Spitzer: Roadblocks to reform

 Spitzer's budget quickly turned into a deficit, as by the end of October it was projected the state would run a deficit exceeding $4 billion for the year.
 During Spitzer's first year the state payroll increased, aggravating the budget problem.
 Despite increasing the public sector payroll, in late 2007 New York State started leading the nation in lost jobs.
 The 2008–09 budget included measures to counter the Great Recession.

+In the wake of the political surveillance controversy involving Bruno (see below), Spitzer was accused of pandering to special interest groups to solidify his base of support.
+"The governor who took office vowing to clean up Albany has lost so much public support that he is reduced to feathering the nest of the unions and other liberals", wrote Michael Goodwin of the Daily News.

 Spitzer was criticized by members of the New York State Legislature for failing to compromise on issues during his first few months as governor.
 In one exchange, Spitzer told New York State Assembly Minority Leader James Tedisco: "Listen, I'm a fucking steamroller and I'll roll over you and anybody else".
 Spitzer's reputation as a "steamroller" was shared by a plurality of New Yorkers in a Quinnipiac University poll, but by a 3-to-1 margin they believed the tactic had been unsuccessful and had only added to political gridlock.
 Tedisco later accused Spitzer of cutting $300,000 of state funding for health care and education grants in the Schenectady area as retaliation for Tedisco's opposition to the Spitzer plan to allow illegal immigrants New York State driver's licenses.
 Tedisco accused the Governor of "dirty tricks" and "bullying".

-In the wake of the political surveillance controversy involving Bruno, Spitzer was accused of pandering to special interest groups to solidify his base of support.
-"The governor who took office vowing to clean up Albany has lost so much public support that he is reduced to feathering the nest of the unions and other liberals," wrote Michael Goodwin of the Daily News.

-In February 2008, The Washington Post published an op-ed written by Spitzer in which he criticized the Bush Administration for inhibiting states from pursuing predatory lenders.
+In February 2008, The Washington Post published an op-ed written by Spitzer in which he criticized the Bush administration for inhibiting states from pursuing predatory lenders.